Richard Shepherd

 Sir Richard Charles Scrimgeour Shepherd (6 December 1942 – 19 February 2022) was a British politician who was Member of Parliament for Aldridge-Brownhills from 1979 to 2015.
 A Eurosceptic, Shepherd was one of the Maastricht Rebels that had the whip withdrawn over opposition to Prime Minister John Major's legislation on the European Union.
 Shepherd was also a libertarian Conservative, and had a three line whip imposed against him by Margaret Thatcher when he introduced an amendment to loosen the Official Secrets Act 1911.

 Early life

-Shepherd was born in Aberdeen, Scotland, to parents who worked in the commercial aviation industry.
-The family moved to London to be closer to Heathrow Airport, and Shepherd was educated at Isleworth Grammar School (now Isleworth and Syon School).
+Shepherd was born in Aberdeen, Scotland in 1942.
+His parents were Alfred Shepherd and his wife Davida (nee Wallace), both of whom worked in the commercial aviation industry.
+The family moved to London to be closer to Heathrow Airport and Shepherd was educated at Isleworth Grammar School (now Isleworth and Syon School).
 He then went to the London School of Economics where he received a BSc in Economics and where he studied with and became a friend of Robert Kilroy-Silk.
 He subsequently attended the Paul H. Nitze School of Advanced International Studies at Johns Hopkins University in the United States from which he graduated with an MSc which was also in Economics.

 In the 1970s, Shepherd established the retail food businesses Partridges of Sloane Street and Shepherd Foods in London, operating both enterprises with his family.
 He was then an underwriter at Lloyd's of London from 1974 to 1994.